Death of Max Benson: Criminal charges

-On November 12, 2019, El Dorado County prosecutors filed charges, including felony involuntary manslaughter, against Guiding Hands School site administrator Cindy Keller, school principal Starrane Meyers, and Kimberly Wohlwend, the teacher accused of being among those who restrained Benson.
-El Dorado County Superior Court Judge Mark Ralphs ordered that the accused not teach school or daycare while the case is pending.
-If convicted, Keller, Meyers, and Wohlwend could face up to four years in state prison.
+On November 12, 2019, El Dorado County prosecutors filed charges, including felony involuntary manslaughter, against Guiding Hands School site administrator Cindy Keller, school principal Staranne Meyers, and Kimberly Wohlwend, the teacher accused of being among those who restrained Benson.
+El Dorado County Superior Court Judge Mark Ralphs ordered that the accused not teach school or daycare while the case was pending.
+If they had been convicted, Keller, Meyers, and Wohlwend could have faced up to four years in state prison.
 Charges were also filed against the school as an entity.
-As of January 2022, court proceedings were ongoing in the case.
-In July 2022, a criminal grand jury in El Dorado County indicted all three defendants on charges of involuntary manslaughter.
-The jury trial is scheduled to begin in February 28, 2023, in Placerville, California.
+In July 2022, a criminal grand jury in El Dorado County indicted all defendants on charges of involuntary manslaughter.
+In May 2025, Keller and Meyers entered "no contest" pleas to misdemeanor child abuse, and Wohlwend entered a "guilty" plea to felony involuntary manslaughter.
+On August 8, 2025, Judge Mark A. Ralphs sentenced Wohlwend to two years' formal probation and sentenced Keller and Meyers to four years' informal probation, ending a criminal case that lasted nearly 7 years.

 Civil lawsuit

 A civil suit was filed in November 2019 against Guiding Hands School and several former employees, including Meyers, Keller, and Wohlwend.
 The suit was filed on behalf of Benson's family and other families of Guiding Hands students and alleges that Wohlwend restrained Benson with the assistance of other school staff members, including Jill Watson, Betty Morgan and Le’Mon Thomas.
 The suit also names area school districts that contracted with and sent students to Guiding Hands School, along with the California Department of Education and special education administrative bodies in Yolo County and Amador County.
 Davis Joint Unified School District Special Education Administrators Patrick McGrew, Jennifer Galas and Riley Chessman were also named as defendants.
-From January to July 2022, the case was pending in the U.S. District Court for the Eastern District of California.
+As of September 2025, the case was pending in the U.S. District Court for the Eastern District of California.